 - Eliminating unnecessary paperwork for the injured worker.

-- Delivering communications by electronic means to those workforces accustomed and well-equiped for it.
+- Delivering communications by electronic means to those workforces accustomed and well-equipped for it.

 - Nurse case managers actively addressing emotional, family and other living condition issues, as well as actual medical management.